 Break Free From Plastic, the global movement working to stop plastic pollution for good is taking coastal cleanups a step further – by naming the brands most responsible for plastic pollution found on our beaches and beyond.

 Corporations like Coca-Cola, PepsiCo, Nestle, Unilever, Starbucks, Procter & Gamble, and McDonald’s have a HUGE role to play when it comes to plastic pollution.
 We are sold coffee, soda, chips, candy, sandwiches, shampoo, soap, and even fruits and vegetables packaged in throwaway plastic.
 It’s time for these corporations to invest in alternatives and phase out single-use plastic, don’t you agree?
 Here’s where we need YOUR help!
 By categorizing and counting branded plastic packaging during your cleanup efforts, you will help us identify the corporations most responsible.

 First, it is important to make a waste deposit plan.
 Think ahead on how to properly dispose all waste from your clean-up activity.
 Note: this is not limited to plastics alone.
 For example, recyclable materials should go to material recovery and/or recycling facilities, and biodegradable wastes could be set aside for composting.
 Waste that cannot be recycled or composted (i.e residual waste) are typically used for the brand audit, hint: these are the brands we want to identify!

-In any clean-up activity, it is important to have the proper gear to protect yourself and your volunteers.
-At the minimum, make sure that you provide protective gloves or tongs that could be used by participants in picking up trash or handling the waste.
+In any clean-up activity, it is important to have the proper gear to do your work and to protect yourself and your volunteers.
+Make sure you have the following tools on hand:

 After you have identified the location of your clean-up, specify and measure the size of the designated clean-up area.
 The size of the area should be relative to the number of volunteers or participants.
 Take before and after photos of the site and share them with our community by tagging the location and #breakfreefromplastic!